Firstly I would like to be clear that I am not advocating that weight loss has to be a goal of exercise training.

-Losing weight can feel overwhelming with so many diet plans and nutritional advice available.
+Losing weight can feel overwhelming with so many diet plans and so much nutritional advice available.
 However, the foundation of any effective weight loss plan begins with understanding calories and how they impact your body.

 In this guide, we’ll explain what calories are, how they affect weight loss, and how to determine the right calorie intake to achieve your goals.